Negotiation excellence

 Why does game theory play a key role in negotiations?

-Game theory is a study of strategic interactions, and negotiations are an excellent example of those.
+Game theory is a study of strategic interactions, and negotiations are an excellent example of this.
 It provides a structured way to analyze leverage and to find the optimal way to apply it, to anticipate supplier’s reactions and to make offers that achieve the most favorable responses.
 It can be used to tailor the procurement negotiation strategy and to change the negotiation game to achieve the best outcome.
 Game theory is also at the core of process driven negotiations, which are a powerful

 negotiation approach in competitive environments.
 Competitive forces might be strong in general, but they do not always work due to procurement challenges like bespoke requirements or complex supplier relationships.
 That is exactly where the negotiation approach offered by NEX can be of help.

-Two procurement experts from INVERTO in a conversational situation
+Two procurement experts from Inverto in a conversational situation

 How does psychology affect negotiations?

-involved in negotiations.
+of the people involved in negotiations.
 This is common in monopolistic environments when negotiating with brands or technical giants, and this is exactly where the emotional intelligence and psychological insights offered by NEX can be of help.

 PROCUREMENT: LET’S GET REAL!